 The Steady State Universe

 Gold and Bondi became great friends with their boss, Fred Hoyle.
 The three frequently spent their wartime evenings together working on the greatest puzzle of them all: the origin of the universe.
-These conversations convinced Gold that he should devote his life to science.
+These conversations convinced Gold to devote his life to science.

 In 1948, Bondi, Gold, and Hoyle published papers in support of their conclusion that the universe had existed for ever – the steady state universe.